Parrots’ beaks are made of bone and keratin. Although birds’ beaks are strong, they can break.

 To an extent, a parrot can regrow its beak.
-If there’s a minor crack or chip, the beak will grow in to heal this fissure.
-As long as the beak is in one piece, it can seal itself together.
+The beak will slowly heal if there’s a minor crack or chip.
+As long as the beak is in one piece, it can regrow and seal together.

-Since parrots’ beaks are made of bone, they heal in the same way as bones.
-The two broken pieces must have contact with each other.
+Since parrots’ beaks consist of keratin and bones, the two broken pieces must have contact with each other.
 However, that’s not always the case.
 A parrot can’t regrow its beak if:

-A parrot cannot regrow its beak if it’s been fully or mostly removed by damage.
-The nerves, blood vessels, and other vital components will be irreparably damaged.
+A parrot can’t regrow its beak if it’s been mostly removed by damage.
+The nerves, blood vessels, and other vital components of the beak will have been irreparably damaged.

-If it’s a minor crack, this is nothing to worry about.
-Young parrots go through a period of experimentation as they grow.
-They don’t understand the delicacy of their own beaks and often crack them accidentally.
+If it’s a minor crack, this is normal.
+Young parrots undergo experimentation as they grow, and they don’t understand that their beaks are vulnerable to trauma.

 Despite the higher chance of breakage, the beaks of younger parrots are more likely to grow back than the beaks of older parrots.
 This is based on how active and healthy a parrot’s body is when young.

-The older a parrot gets, the more likely it is to break its beak.
-An aging body cannot produce the same amounts of the protective coating that covers the beak.
-This decreases once it leaves its puberty stage and continues to over the years.
-While minor beak injuries can be healed, this process will take longer than normal.
+An aging body can’t produce the same amounts of the protective keratin coating that covers the beak.
+While minor beak injuries can be healed, this process takes longer than normal.

-A broken or cracked beak will only complicate matters for an aged parrot.
 The effort required to heal its beak may detract from the healing rate of other injuries.
-Older parrots are also more likely to develop other beak problems.

 Do Parrots’ Beaks Grow Continuously?

 Parrots’ beaks never stop growing.
-If a parrot is unable to sand down its beak over time, it will grow too long.
-It will eventually curve inward and complicate the parrot’s ability to eat.
+If a parrot can’t sand down its beak over time, it’ll grow too long.
+Eventually, it’ll curve inward and affect the parrot’s ability to eat.

-Once your parrot heals a minor chip, it will continue to sand down its beak as it grows.
-This process will sand down the gap while fresh bone and keratin move in.
-In the end, you won’t even be able to tell there was damage.
+Once your parrot heals a minor chip, it’ll continue to wear down its beak as it grows.
+This process will remove the excess keratin, and you won’t be able to tell there was damage.

-- Nerve damage will keep the beak from growing at all
+- Nerve damage will prevent the beak from growing.

-Continuous growth will assist with minor injuries, but major injuries still need the intervention of a vet.
+Continuous growth will assist with minor injuries, but major injuries will need a vet’s intervention.

-The tip of a parrot’s beak is its most nimble area.
-It will use this to pick up toys, tap at seed shells, and nudge items to learn about them.
-Because it’s the most-used spot of a parrot’s beak, it’s the most prone to chips.
+The tip of a parrot’s beak is used to pick things up, tap at seed shells, and nudge items to learn about their purpose.
+As it’s the most-used spot of a parrot’s beak, it’s the most prone to chips.

-A parrot may exercise too much force in these ways:
+A parrot may exert too much force in the following ways: